skypjack/entt/docs/md/meta.md

 struct function_type<Ret(Args...)> {};
 ```

-In this case, rather than the function type, the user might want the return type
+In this case, rather than the function type, it might be useful to provide the
-and unpacked arguments as if they were different template parameters for the
+return type and unpacked arguments as if they were different template parameters
-original class template.<br/>
+for the original class template.<br/>
 To achieve this, users must enter the library internals and provide their own
 specialization for the class template `entt::meta_template_traits`, such as: